 Emotional Support Animals (ESA) are domesticated animals that serve those suffering from anxiety, depression, panic attacks, or other psychological conditions.
-While having an animal companion is often a very overlooked component of treating depression, using a holistic approach to mental health affirms that someone’s environment (including pets within it) is often more important than food, medicine, or exercise.
+While having an animal companion is often an overlooked component of treating mental health issues, using a holistic approach affirms that someone’s environment (including pets within it) can be just as important as food, medicine, or exercise.